 The database parameters work in virtually the same way as Ultra One2OneMileage's Database Parameters.
 The input database has columns specifying the full or partial address data, and has columns which receive the geocoding results.
-The database can be in Microsoft Excel, Microsoft Access, or an ODBC-capable database.
+The database can be in Microsoft Excel, Microsoft Access (64 bit only), SQL Server, or an ODBC-capable database.
 As with One2OneMileage, Microsoft Excel is not recommended due to data field formatting ambiguities.

 The Database Parameters dialog box looks like this:

 Select the data source type and data source.
 See Ultra One2OneMileage's Database Parameters page for more details, as these are identical.
 You can enter a ODBC username/password if required.

 Once the database has been opened, the Table drop-down list will be populated with available table names.
 Select the required table.

 Next select the input columns for the components of the input data.
 Most of these fields have a '<none>' option.
 These can be used to provide a partial address.
 For example, if you were only geocoding zipcodes, you would specify the Postcode and Country, and set the remaining fields to '<none>'.